dfir-iris/iris-frontend/README.md

 1. Vitest: `npm run test`
 2. Playwright: `npm run test:e2e`
+   * You may need to run `npx playwright install-deps` before you can install browsers below.
    * You may need to run `npx playwright install` before to install browsers.